 Clarence Worley – I always said, if I had to fuck a guy… I mean had to, if my life depended on it… I’d fuck Elvis.

 True Romance is by no means perfect, but it packs enough of a punch to become an instant cult classic, and is perhaps one of the most fondly remembered gangster flicks of the decade.
 This may in some part be attested to the Tarantino fever of the mid-nineties, but as a pop culture smash it hits all the right notes, which is by-and-large the movie’s goal.
 The characters and events in True Romance have little to do with reality, and all attempts to analyse the movie on a serious level prove futile, but that is precisely the point.
-The movie has its own reality governed by its own rules, a fact which is hammered home by the fairy tale narration that bookends the movie’s events.
+The movie has its own reality governed by its own rules, a fact which is hammered home by the fairy tale narration that bookends the film’s events.